Gatwick airport reopens after drone disruption — but delays expected to drag on | CBC News

 Flights were halted on Wednesday night after two drones were spotted near the airfield.

-It is illegal to fly drones within 1 km of a British airport boundary, punishable by five years in prison.
+It is illegal to fly drones within one kilometre of a British airport boundary, punishable by five years in prison.

 Watch: Expert weighs in on the challenges and regulatory hurdles in the world of drones.